 “Be regular and orderly in your life, so that you may be violent and original in your work.”

-The sun was hot in Italy too.
+I remember the sun was hot in Italy too.
 Rows of vines stretched straight into the green horizon.
 We quickly scrambled out of the bus and into the dining area.
 Two wines to drink with our lunch, followed by a short tour of the farmhouse.

 We later picked a bottle of wine we liked the most during lunch; perhaps two choices made it easier to choose.
 Smart thinking!